kseth-official/library-management-system/README.md

-# Library Management System
+# BookHaven

-This program is a console-based implementation of a library management system in C++.
+BookHaven is a console-based implementation of a library management system in C++.
 It provides a framework to issue, return, modify, and search book records.

 **Skills**: C++, File I/O, Classes, Makefiles, String Manipulation